opensearch-project/documentation-website/_opensearch/snapshots/sm-api.md

 `snapshot_config.timezone` | String | Specifies your time zone to record snapshot time.
 Optional.
 Default is UTC.
 `snapshot_config.indices` | String | The names of the indices in the snapshot.
 Multiple index names are separated by `,`.
 Supports wildcards (`*`).
 Optional.
 Default is `*` (all indices).
 `snapshot_config.repository` | String | The repository to store snapshots.
 Required.
 `snapshot_config.ignore_unavailable` | Boolean | Ignore unavailable indices?
 Optional.
-Default is `false` because of [Security Plugin considerations]({{site.url}}{{site.baseurl}}/opensearch//snapshot-restore/#security-plugin-considerations).
+Default is `false`.
 `snapshot_config.include_global_state` | Boolean | Include cluster state?
 Optional.
-Default is `true`.
+Default is `true` because of [Security Plugin considerations]({{site.url}}{{site.baseurl}}/opensearch//snapshot-restore/#security-plugin-considerations).
 `snapshot_config.partial` | Boolean | Allow partial snapshots?
 Optional.
 Default is `false`.
 `snapshot_config.metadata` | Object | Metadata in the form of key/value pairs.
 Optional.
 `creation` | Object | Configuration for snapshot creation.
 Required.
 `creation.schedule` | String | The cron schedule to create snapshots.
 Required.
-`creation.time_limit` | String | Sets the maximum time to create a snapshot.
+`creation.time_limit` | String | Sets the maximum time to wait for snapshot creation to finish.
 If time_limit is longer than the scheduled time interval for taking snapshots, no scheduled snapshots are taken until time_limit elapses.
 For example, time_limit is set to 35 minutes, and snapshots are taken every 30 minutes starting at midnight.
 Snapshots are taken at 00:00 and 01:00, but the one at 00:30 is skipped.
 Optional.
 `deletion` | Object | Configuration for snapshot deletion.
 Optional.
 Default is to retain all snapshots.
 `deletion.schedule` | String | The cron schedule to delete snapshots.
 Optional.
-`deletion.time_limit` | String | If deleting a snapshot takes longer than time_limit, retry at the next scheduled time.
+`deletion.time_limit` | String | Sets the maximum time to wait for snapshot deletion to finish.
 Optional.
 `deletion.delete_condition` | Object | Conditions for snapshot deletion.
 `deletion.delete_condition.max_count` | Integer | The maximum number of snapshots to be retained.
 Optional.
 `deletion.delete_condition.max_age` | String | The maximum time a snapshot is retained.
 Optional.